FabianoManetti/electric_cars_prediction/README.md

 learning models: **Linear Regression**, **Ridge Regression**, **Random Forest** and **XGBoost**.

-For our first running, we will consider all the previously selected features, which will trained across a 5-fold-cross validation method (in order to avoid randomness of evaluation).
+For our first running, we considered all the previously selected features, which were trained across a 5-fold-cross validation method (in order to avoid randomness of evaluation).

 ## Evaluating models

-Our main objective for this project is to deliver a model that will be used to predict the Energy Consumption of electrical cars.
+Our main objective for this project was to deliver a model that will be used to predict the Energy Consumption of electrical cars.

-In this case, we are concerned in reducing the error of our model.
-Three metrics will be used to evaluate the result: **R²** or coefficient of determination, which is the proportion of the variance for a dependent variable that is explained by independend variables; **MAE** or mean absolute error, which is the average absolute error between actual and
+In this case, we were concerned in reducing the error of our model.
+Three metrics were used to evaluate the result: **R²** or coefficient of determination, which is the proportion of the variance for a dependent variable that is explained by independend variables; **MAE** or mean absolute error, which is the average absolute error between actual and